ozanyucell/ssr_vs_csr/document.md

  * Even only one line of HTML code changes, browser has to make a request for entire page.

+### Pros
+ * Initial page load is faster.
+ * Great for non-interactable static websites.
+ * High search engine optimization.

+### Cons
+ * Many server requests.
+ * Making page interactable is slow.
+ * On any difference on page done by the user, whole page needs to be requested again from server.
+ * Interactions are limited.

 <img title="Server-Side Rendering" src="./ssr.png">

 #